RobertTalbert/calculus/functions-bootcamp/FunctionBootcamp-notes.md

 + Example where it's not a function

-# Video 5: Evaluating functions with graphs
+# Video 5: Evaluating functions with tables

 + To **evaluate** a function means to find the output value that results from a given input. ("e + valuate")
 + Tables: A row or column for the independent variable and one for the dependent